 - One of the larger convertible laptops around

 - Supplemented with 16 GB Intel Octane memory

 - Good full island keyboard is also backlit

 The Chrome operating system and the convertible laptop are a combination as perfect as peanut butter and jelly, and Lenovo hits the sweet spot with the development of their C330.
 The 11.6 inch screen is a whole lot more manageable and easy to carry with you than the HP Pavilion laptop above, and that makes it one of the best choices for programming professionals who regularly travel.
 But if you prefer a more spacious keyboard, you'll definitely want to be sure to invest in a separate wireless model.

 And for a budget priced Chromebook, the features and specs here certainly outperform the typical laptop for programming.
-While you probably won't want to use it for more labor intensive tasks, as a backup machine, a travel laptop, or a way to get in some less intensive front end programming, it can be a great complement to an existing laptop for programming.
+While you probably won't want to use it for more labor intensive tasks, as a backup machine, a travel laptop, or a way to get in some less intensive front end programming, it can be the best laptop option to complement to an existing laptop for programming.

 - Lots of memory for a Chromebook

-- Great USB port coverage for better connectivity
+- Good USB port availability for better connectivity

 - Incredibly lightweight, slim, and portable